KuzeyC/Pisti/README.md

 When everyone has played their last four cards, any cards remaining in the discard pile are given to the last player that made a capture.
 The game is now over, and the players score for the cards they have captured.

-Each Jack = 1 points
+Each Jack = 1 point.
-Each Ace = 1 points
+Each Ace = 1 point.
-2 of Clubs = 2 points
+2 of Clubs = 2 points.
-10 of Diamonds = 3 points
+10 of Diamonds = 3 points.
-Majority of cards = 3 points
+Majority of cards = 3 points.
-Each Pişti = 10 points
+Each Pişti = 10 points.